-Associate the letter O (and the lowercase letter o) with the short o sound (e.g., the o sound in on, off, ox).
+Associate the letter O with the short /o/ sound as in on, off, and ox.

 - Word and picture cards

-Tell the children that the letter O sometimes makes the /o/ sound like in on.
-Tell the children they will place pictures on an octagon as they practice saying the /o/ sound.
-Make a list of words that start with the /o/ sound such as on, off, octagon, octopus, olives, omelet, and ostrich.
+The children will place pictures on an octagon as they practice saying the /o/ sound in words such as on, off, octagon, and ostrich.

 Off the octagon

-- Place picture cards of words beginning with the short /o/ sound and picture cards that do not begin with the short /o/ sound on an octagon.
-Explain that an octagon is a shape with eight sides.
+- Place the picture cards on the octagon graphic and explain that an octagon is a shape with eight sides.

-- Have the children take the pictures off the octagon and decide if they start with the /o/ sound.
+- Have the children decide whether each picture starts with the /o/ sound.

-- If the picture starts with the /o/ sound, have the children place the picture back on the octagon.
+- If the picture starts with the /o/ sound, have the children say, "On the octagon!" and leave the picture on the octagon.

 - If the picture does not start with the /o/ sound, have the children say, "Off the octagon!" and take the picture off the octagon.

-- Throughout the activity emphasize the /o/ sound at the beginning of words that start with O.
+- Throughout the activity, emphasize the /o/ sound at the beginning of the words.

 On the octagon

-- Copy the puzzle pieces with the ostrich picture on the back.
-Cut out the pieces and hide them around the room.
+- Cut out the puzzle pieces and hide them around the room.

 - Have the children find the puzzle pieces and place them on the octagon.

-- Once all of the pieces are assembled, tape the puzzle together and turn it over to discover where the ostrich is hiding (show the children the picture of the ostrich hiding with his head underground).
+- Once the puzzle is assembled, tape the puzzle together and turn it over to discover where the ostrich is hiding.

 - Give the children an octagon and have them write the letter O on the octagon while saying the /o/ sound.